 I’ve done loads of competitions in the past, and the simple fact of it being a competition always pushes me.
 After winning with my Transformer Cross Stitch and Arcade Cabinet Cross Stitch I’ve come away with ideas up the wazoo, itching to stitch more projects.

 Yeh, you heard me.
-Book covers go through many design phases with designers, and hold images and text.
-Depending on what you like to stitch, walk around a book shop and check out some covers, I guarantee some will peak your interest (and in the worse case scenario, you can always buy a book!).
+Book covers go through many design phases with designers and hold images and text.
+Depending on what you like to stitch, walk around a book shop and check out some covers, I guarantee some will pique your interest (and in the worst-case scenario, you can always buy a book!).

 Cross stitch books are a great place to start with a project.
 I’ve had a few pieces start from designs in a book, to end up looking nothing like them.
 I tend towards more pop culture books as they push boundaries a bit, I have a Star Wars Kit and a Star Trek Book out that you can try!

 This is a bit of a two-part inspiration.
 The first is that travel, and unique experiences change the way you think about things, they add another point of view and help create a large set of reference material in your head.